Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 52. Deputy Office Bearers

-1. Deputy Office Bearers exist to support officer bearers and take on their role if the office bearer has taken a formal leave of absence from their position.
+1. Deputy Office Bearers exist to support officer bearers and take on their role if the office bearer is absent.
 These are optional positions on the committee.

 ## Division 3—Election of Committee members and tenure of office